-We spend ONE-THIRD of our lives at work!
-If you are spending one-third of your life doing something you just fell into and don’t even want to do, it is no wonder you are stressed out all the time!
+We spend one third of our lives at work!
+If you are spending one-third of your life doing something you just fell into and don’t even want to do, it is no wonder you are stressed out all the time.
 Worse, chances are that you are bringing that stress home with you to your family and friends.
-All of this stress because we just fell into this job.
-That is why setting an intention in your life and your career.
+All of this stress because we fell into this job.
+That is why setting intentions in your life and career is important.

-Setting your intentions is incredibly important, especially at the beginning of a new year.
+Setting intentions is incredibly important, especially at the beginning of the year.
 Take it one step at a time.
 Start out by waking up in the morning and setting your daily or weekly intention.
 Monthly, quarterly, annual – take a look at what you want to get from this life and set your life’s intention.

-I invite you this year to take a different approach and focus on your career intentions.
+I invite you to try a different approach and focus on your career intentions.
 Money may be a part of your intentions.
-Go beyond that and consider how you want your career to make you feel.
+Go beyond that.
+Consider how you want your career to make you feel.
 What do you want to have?
 Who do you want to work with?
 What is the real intention that will drive your decisions?

-When you create that intention for the new year, it creates a guiding beacon of light on your path.
-You can use that intention.
+When you create that intention, it creates a guiding beacon of light on your path.
+Use that intention.
 Ask yourself if that new job offer or relationship is going to lead you to the intention you have set in your life or career.
 If the answer is yes, go for it and give it everything you’ve got!
-If the answer is no, ABANDON SHIP!
-Not doing so is how we “fell into” our jobs before.
+If the answer is no, abandon ship!
+Not doing so is how we “fell into” jobs before.

 Carlee Myers is the Founder of the Stress Less Company.
 She is an expert at helping people use art and creativity in order to find their passion again.
 As a firm believer in creativity, Carlee helps people find their purpose in life through a combination of coaching, creative expression, and experiential activities.